aplested/verify/README.md

 scipy==1.6.3
 pyobjc==7.2

-Clone from here, change to directory:
+Clone from here, move to directory and issue (with up-to-date pip):

 `conda create --name veriqt Python=3.8 && conda activate veriqt`

 `code pip install -r requirements.txt`

+then

+`python vqt.py`
+to launch

 old version (branch main with Tkinter) was tested and running under: